-According to Jody, in his highly-recommended autobiography, Assassin, by Crowbar Press, wives were supposed to endure this kind of abuse if it happened, and to make matters worse, the local authorities would always take his father’s side.
+According to Jody, in his highly-recommended autobiography, Assassin, by Crowbar Press, wives were supposed to endure this kind of abuse if it happened.
+To make matters worse, the local authorities would always take his father’s side.

-Jody suspects that they were wife beaters, too, so they weren’t going to be of any help.
+Jody suspects that they were wife-beaters, too, so they wouldn’t be of any help.
 Jody’s older step-brother, Larry, eventually moved out and went to live with his maternal grandparents.

 By the 8th grade, Jody quit school, was arrested, and later sent by Judge Duval Smith to the Buchanan County Juvenile Home.
-This was an institution with kids who had murdered, stolen cars, committed armed robbery, and many other unimaginable crimes.
+This institution had kids who had murdered, stolen cars, committed armed robbery, and many other unimaginable crimes.

-Because quitting school and playing "hooky" was not a real serious crime, Jody found very little in common with the rest of the kids and was quickly labeled a sissy.
+Because quitting school and playing "hooky" was not a serious crime, Jody found little in common with the other kids and was quickly labeled a sissy.
 They tried to give him a hard time when possible until the kids of the "Home" were forced to participate in boxing matches on Saturday nights.

-In these matches, Jody held his own pretty good, and their attitudes toward him changed thereafter.
+Jody held his own pretty well in these matches, and their attitudes toward him changed thereafter.

-After much mistreatment by the supervisors of the home and almost dying of double pneumonia, a priest named Father Hoppe convinced the juvenile home authorities to allow Jody to live in the Catholic Orphanage.
+After much mistreatment by the home supervisors and almost dying of double pneumonia, a priest named Father Hoppe convinced the juvenile home authorities to allow Jody to live in the Catholic Orphanage.
 Not long after, he was paroled and was put under his maternal grandparents’ custody, where he was reunited with his brother Larry.

 "When you’re a young kid, and you have all that testosterone running high, it does funny things to you," Hamilton admits.

 "Testosterone affects much more than just your sexual drive.
 It also affects your mental outlook on life.
 I came from a very poor family, and we never had anything.
-I was bound and determined that I wasn’t going to end up picking shit with the chickens.
+I was bound and determined that I wouldn’t pick shit with the chickens.
 I wanted something better."